 White Elephants In Thailand

 Due to their association with the birth of Buddha, White Elephants are revered and receive protected status in Thailand.
 If a White Elephant meets the criteria, it becomes the property of the King of Thailand.
-Currently, the King has around 10 White Elephants.
 Besides their religious significance, White Elephants are also a symbol of a king’s power.

 Wild Elephants in Thailand

 The plight of the wild elephant in Thailand is characteristic of the plight of wild animal populations worldwide.
-Humanization and loss of natural habitat are the major contributing factors that have caused the demise of Thailand’s Asian Elephant herds.
-It’s ironic that the elephant has been an unwitting and unwilling contributor to it’s own demise
+Human encroachment and loss of natural habitat are the major contributing factors that have caused the demise of Thailand’s Asian Elephant herds.
+It’s ironic that the elephant has been an unwitting and unwilling contributor to its own demise

-Elephants were the backbone of Thailand’s logging industry, which in turn is responsible for diminishing Thailand’s forest cover from 90 percent in 1900 to just 25 percent today.
+Elephants were the backbone of Thailand’s logging industry, which in turn is responsible for diminishing Thailand’s forest cover from 90 percent in 1900 to about 30 percent today.
 Nowadays, the wild elephant herds of Thailand are protected, efforts are being made to prevent poaching and to protect what remains of their natural habitat.
-The largest numbers of wild elephants can be seen in national Parks, such as Khao Yai.
+The largest numbers of wild elephants can be seen in national parks, such as Khao Yai.

 FACT: heavy monsoon rains in 1988 caused widespread flooding and landslides, in the aftermath of the damage the Thai government imposed a ban on logging.
 Furthermore, an initiative was set in place to reforest the areas left barren by logging, unfortunately, most of the species used for reforesting were not a suitable diet for the elephant population.